 Types of rental car insurance

-Note that of these, only third-party liability coverage is legally required (most provinces require at least $200,000 in coverage), but that means it should be included in your personal auto insurance.
-Check your policy to see your third-party liability coverage limits – most experts recommend $1 million to $2 million.
+Note that of these, only third-party liability coverage is legally required (most provinces require at least $200,000 in coverage), so it should be included in your personal auto insurance.
+Check your policy to see your third-party liability coverage limits – experts recommend $2 million.

 | Type of coverage | What it covers | What it doesn't cover | Approximate cost | Best alternative |